-More Partnerships Between Doctors and Hospitals Strengthen Coordinated Care for Medicare Beneficiaries
+More partnerships between doctors and hospitals strengthen coordinated care for Medicare beneficiaries

-123 New Accountable Care Organizations Join Program to Improve Care for Medicare Beneficiaries

-Well Virginia has been selected as one of 123 new Accountable Care Organizations (ACOs) in Medicare, which provide approximately 1.5 million more Medicare beneficiaries with access to high-quality, coordinated care across the United States, Health and Human Services (HHS) Secretary Kathleen Sebelius announced today.
+Well Virginia has been selected as one of 123 new Accountable Care Organizations (ACOs) in Medicare, providing approximately 1.5 million more Medicare beneficiaries with access to high-quality, coordinated care across the United States, Health and Human Services (HHS) Secretary Kathleen Sebelius announced today.

 Doctors, hospitals and health care providers establish ACOs in order to work together to provide higher-quality coordinated care to their patients, while helping to slow health care cost growth.
 Since passage of the Affordable Care Act, more than 360 (ACOs) have been established, serving over 5.3 million Americans with Medicare.
 Beneficiaries seeing health care providers in ACOs always have the freedom to choose doctors inside or outside of the ACO.
 ACOs share with Medicare any savings generated from lowering the growth in health care costs when they meet standards for high quality care.